Huili Grace Xing: University of Notre Dame (2004-2015)

+Cornell University (2015-present)

 Xing left UND in 2015 to join the Cornell University College of Engineering as the Richard E. Lunquist Sesquicentennial Faculty Fellow with a joint appointment in the School of Electrical and Computer Engineering and the Department of Material Science and Engineering.
-In this role, she worked alongside her husband, Debdeep Jena, to create GaN power diodes capable of serving as the building blocks for future GaN power switches.
+In this role, she worked Debdeep Jena to create GaN power diodes capable of serving as the building blocks for future GaN power switches.
 The group built a GaN power-switching device that could support 2,000 volts of electricity.
 As a result of her research, Xing was selected to join the national consortium to develop future cellular infrastructure.
 She was also elected the first William L. Quackenbush Professor of Electrical and Computer Engineering.

 In 2019, Xing was elected a Fellow of the American Physical Society (APS) "for pioneering contributions in polar wide-bandgap semiconductors, 2D crystal semiconductors, and layered crystals."

-During the COVID-19 pandemic, Xing was appointed to a two-year term as Associate Dean for Research, Entrepreneurship, and Graduate Studies for the College of Engineering.
+During the COVID-19 pandemic, Xing served to a two-year term as Associate Dean for Research and Graduate Studies for the College of Engineering, from 2020 to 2022.
 In this role, she co-created a material structure that simultaneously exhibits superconductivity and the quantum Hall effect.
 Her co-authored paper "Molecular beam homoepitaxy on bulk AlN enabled by aluminum-assisted surface cleaning" was selected as an Editor’s Pick in the journal Applied Physics Letters.
 Xing also led a research team to investigate durable, energy-efficient, pausable processing in polymorphic memories (DEEP3M), where computational capabilities are pushed directly into the high-capacity memories.

 In 2021, Xing was elected Fellow of the American Association for the Advancement of Science (AAAS).

+In 2022, Xing was elevated to IEEE Fellow for her contributions to gallium nitride high-electron-mobility transistors and wide-bandgap semiconductor devices.

+In 2023, Xing was appointed director of SUPREME (SUPeRior Energy-efficient Materials and dEvices), a $34 million Semiconductor Research Corporation JUMP 2.0 research center headquartered at Cornell that connects more than 25 faculty across 13 universities to advance energy-efficient semiconductor materials and microelectronics systems.

+Xing established and directs the Jena-Xing Laboratory at Cornell with Debdeep Jena.